marselaminov/ft_server/README.md

+# Server

-This is a System Administration subject.
-You will discover Docker and you will set up your first web server.
+This is a System Administration project.
+I was discover Docker and set up your first web server.